Here's what you missed on GLEE.

 Chord Overstreet (Sam Evans)

 Chord Overstreet has focused on his music career since 'Glee', signing a contract with Safehouse Records, a label founded by Demi Lovato, Nick Jonas and Phil McIntyre, in December 2015.
 He opened for Lovato and Jonas on several tour dates and released a couple of singles.
 He unveiled his first EP in 2017 and performed on NBC's Today show as well as The Tonight Show Starring Jimmy Fallon.
-Earlier this year, if rumours are to be believed, he dated Emma Watson.
+Last year, if rumours are to be believed, he dated Emma Watson.

 Naya Rivera (Santana Lopez)

 Columbia Records dropped Naya Rivera in 2014 after her debut single underperformed.
 Her career in film also stuttered after her debut feature, 'At the Devil's Door', got mixed reviews.
 She has had recurring roles on TV series 'Devious Maids' and Youtube Red series 'Step Up: High Water'.
 Her memoir 'Sorry Not Sorry: Dreams, Mistakes and Growing Up' dissed on her 'Glee' co-stars and revealed much about her personal life, earning her many admirers.

 Since 'Glee', Harry Shum Jr has become best-known for playing Magnus Bane on the series 'Shadowhunters'.
 This year, he won the People's Choice Award for Male TV Star of 2018 for his performance.
 He also starred in 2016's 'Crouching Tiger, Hidden Dragon: Sword of Destiny' and YouTube Red series "Single By 30".
 You might have also spotted him in last year's hit rom-com 'Crazy Rich Asians'.